 This course is especially suitable if you have broad musical interests, and are particularly interested in music technology and 20th and 21st century music.
 This course also provides pathways to higher levels of study.

 The skills that you develop in Music Technology are useful in careers such as musician, DJ, sound technician, roadie and musical instrument technologist.

 Entry is at the discretion of the school/college but you would normally be expected to have gained:

-The course consists of three compulsory units and the course assessment unit.
+The course consists of three areas of study.